 Context switching takes places at the team level as well as the individual.
 It’s easier for teams to collaborate on a limited number of tasks.
 For instance, having large amounts of work in progress tends to mean that discussions that developers have with Product Owners refer to work that they undertook some time ago, making it harder to recall the details.

-Switching between a number of different tasks doesn’t just increasing the time taken to complete the work, it also reduces the quality.
+Switching between a number of different tasks doesn’t just increase the time taken to complete the work, it also reduces the quality.
 Psychologist Stephen Monsell from the University of Exeter reviewed the studies on task-switching and found that people tend to be more error-prone immediately after a task switch.

 Having fewer pieces of work on the go tends to reduce the overall amount we’re working on.
 It also encourages us to complete one task before moving on to the next, ensuring you have potentially shippable software that delivers value as soon as possible.
 As a result, WIP limits are a good technique for reducing batch size.

 WIP limits alone don’t ensure small batches.
 That’s because we tend to impose limits on the number of tasks or projects, which doesn’t take into the account their size.
 This means we need to focus on both limiting work in progress and reducing batch size.
 Find out how to reduce batch size in Agile software development.

 Work in progress evaluation